KevinJump/uSync-Legacy/readme.md

 **Documentation : http://usync.readthedocs.io/**

-uSync is a Syncronization tool for the Umbraco CMS.
-It serailizes the database config and data within an umbraco site, and reads and writes it to disk as a collection of xml files.
+uSync is a synchronization tool for the Umbraco CMS.
+It serializes the database config and data within an Umbraco site, and reads and writes it to disk as a collection of XML files.

-uSync can be used as part of your source control, continious deployment or site syncronsation plans.
+uSync can be used as part of your source control, continuous deployment or site synchronisation plans.

 Out of the box, uSync reads and writes all the database elements to and from the `usync/data` folder.
 It will save: